dwf/rescued-scipy-wiki/Cookbook/Matplotlib/Animations.rst

 One limitation of the methods presented above is that all figure elements are redrawn with every call to draw, but we are only updating a single element.
 Often what we want to do is draw a background, and animate just one or two elements on top of it.
 As of matplotlib-0.87,  GTKAgg, TkAgg, WXAgg, and FLTKAgg support the methods discussed here.

-The basic idea is to set the 'animated' property of the Artist you want to animate (all figure elements from Figure to Axes to Line2D to Text derive from the base class [`http://matplotlib.sf.net/matplotlib.artist.html`_ Artist]).
+The basic idea is to set the 'animated' property of the Artist you want to animate (all figure elements from Figure to Axes to Line2D to Text derive from the base class `Artist <http://matplotlib.sf.net/matplotlib.artist.html>`_).
 Then, when the standard canvas draw operation is called, all the artists except the animated one will be drawn.
 You can then use the method ``background = canvas.copy_from_bbox(bbox)`` to copy a rectangular region (eg the axes bounding box) into a a pixel buffer.
 In animation, you restore the background with ``canvas.restore_region(background)``, and then call ``ax.draw_artist(something)`` to draw your animated artist onto the clean background, and ``canvas.blit(bbox)`` to blit the updated axes rectangle to the figure.
 When I run the example below in the same environment that produced 36 FPS for GTKAgg above, I measure 327 FPS with the techniques below.
 See the caveats on performance numbers mentioned above.
 Suffice it to say, quantitatively and qualitiatively it is much faster.

 ::